ryanshim24/Ryans-App/README.md

 ######Running the app
 1. You can either run **ionic serve** to run it in the browser or...
+2. In the terminal type **cordova platform add ios** which will build the appropriate files.
-2. In the terminal type **cordova emulate ios** Which will run an emulator.
+3. Then the terminal type **cordova emulate ios** Which will run an emulator.